- Course: Math 5370 (Topics in Advanced Calculus)

 - Office hours: TR 17:00-18:20 on Blackboard Collaborate Ultra, or by appointment.

 - Textbook: There is no textbook.
 Class notes will be provided by the instructor.

 - Prerequisites: The course requires knowledge of Analysis on the Real Line.
 Thus the prerequisite is Math 3341 or equivalent.

-- Course Content: We will study the construction of the real numbers, sequences and series of functions, uniform convergence, and transcendental functions.
-If time permits, we will investigate the beginnings of Complex Analysis.
+- Course Content: We will study the construction of the real numbers, and as time permits: sequences and series of functions, uniform convergence, and transcendental functions.

 - Course Objectives: You should expect (and I will expect) that you make considerable progress in the following areas:

 - Become familiar with fundamental results of mathematical analysis and how they relate to the precalculus and calculus topics taught in the high school curriculum;

 - Thoroughly understand the basic concepts in Analysis such as the set of real numbers, convergence, continuity, differentiation and integration;

 - Continue to develop your ability to use the method of proof to establish theoretical results.